 We’re often asked the following questions, but if these don’t answer your query please get in touch – we’re always happy to answer your questions in person.

-The Human Givens Diploma was originally designed for people already working in mental health, education or social services, who would like to develop their skills, knowledge and effectiveness, but because the course deals with fundamental issues that affect all human beings, and the approach provides a highly practical framework for improving emotional health and wellbeing, other professions – such as education, social work, business consultancy, parenting programmes, physical health, chaplains, diplomacy, back-to-work schemes and more – find it hugely beneficial too.
+The HG Diploma was originally designed for people working in mental health, education or social services, who would like to develop their skills, knowledge and effectiveness, however, because the course deals with fundamental issues that affect all human beings, and the approach provides a highly practical framework for improving emotional health and wellbeing, other professions find it hugely beneficial too (these include: education, social work, emergency services, coaching, business consultancy, parenting programmes, physical health, chaplains, diplomacy, back-to-work schemes and more).
+Some people also take it for their own personal development too.

-The course is presented in clear jargon-free language, so anyone wishing to embark on a career in counselling or psychotherapy for the first time will also find it easily accessible, as well as beneficial.
+The course is also suitable for anyone wanting to embark on a career in counselling or psychotherapy for the first time, or who would like to use the skills and knowledge they will learn in other areas – our training is presented in clear, jargon-free language to make it as easily accessible and beneficial to as many people as possible.
 This, combined with the flexibility of the part-time course structure, enables anyone with the appropriate aptitude to progress through the Diploma at a pace that suits them.

-People from a wide range of caring professions have taken the Diploma, including: counsellors, psychiatric nurses, psychiatrists, clinical psychologists, speech therapists, psychotherapists, consultant physicians, occupational therapists, childcare managers, teachers, police counsellors, family court welfare officers, drug project managers, nurses, GPs, youth workers, social workers, addiction counsellors, complementary therapists, community development consultants and midwives (you can read some of their comments here).
+People from a wide range of caring professions have taken the Diploma, including: counsellors, psychiatric nurses, psychiatrists, clinical psychologists, speech therapists, psychotherapists, consultant physicians, occupational therapists, psychologists, childcare managers, teachers, police counsellors, family court welfare officers, drug project managers, nurses, GPs, youth workers, social workers, addiction counsellors, sports psychologists, complementary therapists, mental health charities, community development consultants and midwives (you can read some of their comments here).

 The appeal of the Human Givens Diploma is reaching far and wide – English speaking professionals have come from all over the world to attend, including: America, Brasil, Canada, France, Italy, Malta, Scandinavia, Ireland and South Africa, as well as from Scotland, Northern Ireland, England and Wales.
 The United Nations have sent someone on the course and in 2017 the Diploma was taught in America for the first time.